laazara/embodiment/site/content/guides/almond-oil-hair-care.md

 ### Sweet vs bitter almond oil

 When you see a bottle of "almond oil", that actually is a bottle of sweet almond oil, known as a carrier oil in aromatherapy.
 Sweet almond oil has a lot more applications than the bitter form, especially when used in products for the skin.
-Bitter almond oil is actually an essential oil, and like [Tea Tree Oil](/guides/tea-tree-oil-hair-care), it's better suited for medical applications because of its antimicrobial properties and if used on the skin, it has to be diluted first with a carrier oil.
+Bitter almond oil is an essential oil, and like [Tea Tree Oil](/guides/tea-tree-oil-hair-care), it's better suited for medical applications because of its antimicrobial properties.
+If used on the skin, it has to be diluted first.

 ### Why is almond oil so popular?